 Toyota and its luxurious sibling, Lexus, are well-known for offering a variety of vehicles that are safe, reliable, and fun to drive.
 Still, Toyota’s now-discontinued top-of-the-line Avalon sedan is very similar to the entry-level Lexus ES luxury car.
 How would you go about choosing between the two?

 Pricing and performance

-The Avalon isn’t much cheaper to maintain than the ES.
+The Avalon isn’t much cheaper to maintain than the popular Lexus car.
 Also, the estimated annual cost of gas for the ES is slightly cheaper than the Avalon.
-If you are also interested in exploring hybrid options, you should also know that there is an Avalon hybrid option as well as an ES hybrid option too.
+Of course, the Avalon and ES have hybrid models available as well.

-Both the Avalon and ES have earned top crash-test safety scores from the National Highway Traffic Safety Administration and the Insurance Institute for Highway Safety.
+Both the 2020 Toyota Avalon and Lexus ES have earned top crash-test safety scores from the National Highway Traffic Safety Administration and the Insurance Institute for Highway Safety.
 To help prevent crashes altogether, both the Avalon and the ES come with a ton of advanced safety features such as lane keep assist and pedestrian detection.
 However, there are more robust standard safety features on the Avalon.

 The final verdict

 While the Toyota Avalon is an underrated, posh sedan with segment-leading reliability scores, the Lexus ES is the true luxury option.
 If opulence is of importance to you, the Lexus car is the clear choice.

 Editor’s note: Leigh Fields contributed to this article.